flexera-public/policy_templates/cost/kubecost/cluster/README.md

 ## Prerequisites

-This policy uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to access resources in a Kubecost Host API.
-In order to apply this policy you must have a Kubecost Basic Auth Credential registered in the system with the information below:
+This policy does not use credentials to access resources in a Kubecost Host API.
+In order to apply this policy you must enable external access exposing access to port 9090 on your pod following this [example](https://docs.kubecost.com/install-and-configure/install/ingress-examples).

-- *Username* - Username for Kubecost Host or Ip authentication
-- *Password* - Password for Kubecost Host or Ip authentication

 ## Functional Details